The General Assembly establishes the Kentucky Authority for Educational Television; O. Leonard Press becomes KET’s first executive director.

 Kentucky Life premieres.

-The Commonwealth Fund for KET is established, with John R. Hall as chairman.
+The Commonwealth Fund for KET is established with John R. Hall as chairman.

-LiteracyLink, a video and online project featuring GED® and workforce basic skills content is developed.
+LiteracyLink, a video and online project featuring GED® and workforce basic skills content, is developed.

-The KET production Signature “Barbara Kingsolver” airs nationally on PBS.
+Signature “Barbara Kingsolver” airs nationally on PBS.

 KET produces public television’s first drama in high definition: American Shorts “The Ryan Interview,” starring Ashley Judd.

-Nearly 10,000 Kentuckians read Barbara Kingsolver’s “The Bean Trees” as part of KET’s statewide literacy campaign What If All Kentucky Reads the Same Book?
+More than 10,000 Kentuckians read Barbara Kingsolver’s The Bean Trees as part of the statewide literacy campaign What If All Kentucky Reads the Same Book?

 GED® Connection, KET’s third-generation test preparation series, premieres nationally on PBS.

 Executive Director and CEO Virginia Gaines Fox retires and receives a Lifetime Achievement Award from the Corporation for Public Broadcasting.

 Malcolm Wall is named Executive Director and CEO.